ryanburgess/inclusion/README.md

  * [What’s the Difference Between Diversity, Inclusion, and Equity?](https://generalassemb.ly/blog/diversity-inclusion-equity-differences-in-meaning/) - The often-used terms diversity, equity, and inclusion have distinct meanings.
 Here’s why that matters, and how they work together.
  * [The harmful ableist language you unknowingly use](https://www.bbc.com/worklife/article/20210330-the-harmful-ableist-language-you-unknowingly-use) - A helpful article that outlines most common, ingrained expressions that are harful ableist language
  * [Here’s how to achieve better workplace equity for women of color](https://www.nbcnews.com/know-your-value/feature/here-s-how-achieve-better-workplace-equity-women-color-ncna1263342) - Some ideas on how to improve the workplace for women of color.
+ * [Who’s Doing the Glue Work at Your Company?](https://spin.atomicobject.com/2018/10/03/glue-work-strategies/) - A great article to talks about the bias to who is doing the office house work.
+ * [50 potential privileges in the workplace](https://betterallies.files.wordpress.com/2019/01/50-potential-privileges.pdf) - A list of potential privileges and how they might show up in the workplace.

 ## Newsletters
  * [Better Allies](https://betterallies.com/more-content/) - This is an excellent weekly newsletter that provides 5 insightful tips each week